 Amazon offers both associate and professional levels of its AWS Certified Solutions Architect certifications.
 You must earn your associate-level certification before advancing to the professional level.

-The average salary for those holding AWS Certified Solutions Architect – Associate Level is $123,801, a 10 percent increase from 2015.
+Based on our 2018 IT Skills and Salary Survey, the average salary for those holding AWS Certified Solutions Architect – Associate Level in the United States and Canada is $117,773.
 A few concepts candidates should know prior to taking the exam include:

 - Designing and deploying scalable, highly available systems on AWS